The scaling limit of the interface of the continuous-space symbiotic branching model: Introduction

 where $\ell$ denotes the Lebesgue measure and $A_1,A_2$ are Borel sets.
-Solutions of this model have been considered rigorously in the framework of the corresponding martingale problem in Theorem~4 of \cite{EF04}, which states that, under natural conditions on the initial conditions $u_0(\cdot), v_0(\cdot)$, a solution exists for all $\varrho \in [-1, 1]$.
-Further, the martingale problem is well-posed for all $\varrho \in [-1,1)$, which implies the strong Markov property except in the boundary case $\varrho =1$.
+Solutions of this model have been considered rigorously in the framework of the corresponding martingale problem in Theorem~4 of \cite {EF04}, which states that, under natural conditions on the initial conditions $u_0(\cdot), v_0(\cdot)$, a solution exists for all $\varrho\in[-1, 1]$.
+Further, the martingale problem is well-posed for all $\varrho\in[-1,1)$, which implies the strong Markov property except in the boundary case $\varrho=1$.
 The model interpolates between several well-known examples of spatial population models.
-Indeed, for $\varrho=-1$ (and $u_0 = 1- v_0$), the system reduces to the continuous-space {\em stepping stone model} discussed e.g.\ by Tribe in \cite{T95}, for $\varrho=0$, the system is the so-called {\em mutually catalytic model} of Dawson and Perkins \cite{DP98}, and for $\rho = 1$ a version of the \emph{parabolic Anderson model}, see for instance~\cite{MuellerSupport91}.
+Indeed, for $\varrho=-1$ and $u_0 = 1- v_0$, the system reduces to the continuous-space \emph{stepping stone model}, discussed, for example, by Tribe in \cite{T95}.
+For $\varrho=0$, the system is the so-called \emph{mutually catalytic model} of Dawson and Perkins \cite{DP98}, and for $\rho= 1$ and $u_0= v_0$, an instance of the \emph{parabolic Anderson model}; see, for example, \cite{MuellerSupport91}.

-Natural questions about such (systems of) SPDEs are related to their longterm behaviour, for example the limiting shape of the interface for suitable initial conditions.
-For us of particular interest are `complementary Heaviside initial conditions', i.e.
+Natural questions about such (systems of) SPDEs are related to their long-term behavior, for example, the limiting shape of the interface for suitable initial conditions.
+For us, of particular interest are ``complementary Heaviside initial conditions,'' that is,

-\begin{defn} The interface at time $t$ of a solution $(u_t,v_t)_{t\ge0}$ of the symbiotic branching model $\mathrm{cSBM}(\varrho,\gamma)_{u_0, v_0}$ with $\varrho \in [-1,1]$, $\gamma>0$ is defined as
+\begin{defn} The interface at time $t$ of a solution $(u_t,v_t)_{t\ge0}$ of the symbiotic branching model $\operatorname{cSBM}(\varrho,\gamma)_{u_0, v_0}$ with $\varrho\in[-1,1]$, $\gamma>0$ is defined as

-where $\mbox{cl}(A)$ denotes the closure of the set $A$ in $\R$. \end{defn}
+where $\operatorname{cl}(A)$ denotes the closure of the set $A$ in $\R$. \end{defn}

-The main question addressed in \cite{EF04} is whether for the above initial conditions the `compact interface property' holds, that is, whether the interface is compact at each time almost surely.
-This is answered affirmatively in their Theorem~6, together with the assertion that the interface propagates with at most linear speed, i.e.\ there exists a constant $c = c(\gamma)$ such that for each $\varrho \in [-1,1]$, there is a (almost-surely) finite random time $T_0$ such that, almost surely, for all $T \ge T_0$, \be{eq:linspeed} \bigcup_{t \le T} \mbox{Ifc}_t \subseteq \big[-cT, cT\big]. \ee However, due to the scaling property of the symbiotic branching model (see \eqref{scaling property} below) one might expect that the fluctuations of the position of the interface should be of order $t^{1/2}$.
-Indeed, in \cite[Thm.\ 2.11]{BDE11}, Blath, D\"oring and Etheridge strengthen the linear propagation bounds~\eqref{eq:linspeed} for a (rather small) parameter range:
+The main question addressed by Etheridge and Fleischmann \cite{EF04} is whether for the above initial conditions, the ``compact interface property'' holds, that is, whether the interface is compact at each time almost surely.
+This is answered affirmatively in their Theorem~6, together with the assertion that the interface propagates with at most linear speed, that is, there exists a constant $c = c(\gamma)$ such that for each $\varrho\in[-1,1]$, there is a (almost-surely) finite random time $T_0$ such that, almost surely, for all $T \ge T_0$,